bradcfisher/finch4alice/examples/README.md

   - [Temperature Sensor](#temperature-sensor)
   - [Wheel Velocities](#wheel-velocities)

-## All Sensors
+## All Sensors / Accelerometer

 If you want to dive right in and see a demonstration of all of the Finch's onboard sensors in one example application, check out the [template.a3p](template.a3p?raw=true) project.
-This project continuously displays the readings from the Finch's sensors, as well as demonstrating use of the Finch as a controller for interacting with an on-screen object.
+This project continuously displays the readings from the Finch's sensors, as well as demonstrating use of the Finch to act as a controller by using the accelerometer orientation to manipulate an on-screen object.

 ![Sensors Example](images/readme/template.png "All the Finch's sensors at once")

-## Accelerometer

-orientation
-tapping
-etc...

 ## Buzzer